HTTPS component

 — IP address or FQDN of TrueConf Server and the port for the transfer of traffic from the componentis_secure

-if an HTTPS port was specified for theaddress
+, if an HTTPS port is specified for theaddress

 parameter of the current[targets.list.<guid>]